 Using the Nest E Smart Thermostat With Solar

-The Nest Thermostat allows homeowners and businesses to take their energy consumption habits into their own hands.
+The Nest Thermostat E allows homeowners and businesses to take their energy consumption habits into their own hands.
 Combining these two devices helps decrease pollution, saves customers money, and increases self-sufficiency.
-It makes sense to add smart thermostats to homes that already draw all or most of their power from the sun.
+It makes sense to add smart thermostats to homes that already draw most or all of their power from the sun.

 How Smart Thermostats Work